kimestelle/mini-minecraft-opengl/readme.md

 **For milestone 3, Estelle implemented a custom sky and fluid surface waves, Saahil implemented additional biomes and procedurally placed assets, and Jesse completed shadows and underater distortion post-processing.**

 ## Estelle
-I implemented sky graphics + day-night cycle with randomly generated stars and animated sun (some parts of example shader including color palette and algorithms but I made most on my own), generated clouds with worley FBM and pixelated sky for minecraft vibe
+- Custom sky shader with day-night cycle, animated sun, and procedurally generated stars
+- Animated cloud rendering using Worley noise and fractal Brownian motion to generate repeating cloud-like forms

-- Also implemented water waves inside the lambert vertex shader (positions and normals) using sine/cosine waves and blinn-phong highlights to accent the wave movements.
+- Water waves inside the lambert vertex shader using sine/cosine waves on position vectors and calculating normals based on the slope of the waves for accurate reflectionss

 ## Saahil
 I implemented multiple biomes using a complex series of noise functions and maps, such that they blend neatly and have varying height fields.